djhmateer/djhmateer.github.io/_posts/2021-10-08-css for developers.md

 .box {
   background-color: lightgray;
   width: 100px;
+  /* its very rare to set height. for overflowing at the bottom */
   height: 100px;
   /* essentially a background colour of gray with extra padding to make larger */ /* padding: 10px; */